EthanMatei/CFEwizard/docs/DevelopmentEnvironmentSetup.md

 Java
 ---------------------------------------

 You need to install Java 1.8.
+Java is the primary programming langauge used by the CFE and CFG Wizards.
 On Ubuntu use:

 ```shell
 sudo apt install openjdk-8-jdk openjdk-8-jre